craig-br/instruqt-tracks/instruqt-tracks/getting-started-edge-lab/01-env-overview/assignment.md

 difficulty: basic
 timelimit: 600
 ---
-# ACME Corp
-ACME Corp uses Ansible Automation Platform extensively to manage their edge ecosystem across multiple regions.

-🔐 Login credentials
+🔐 Login credentials for the mission
 ===
 All the logins use the same credentials.

->**Username**:
+>**Controller username**:
 > ```yaml
 >student
 >```
->**Password**:
+>**Controller password**:
 >```yaml
 >learn_ansible
 >```

 👋 Introduction
 ===
+### ACME Corp
+ACME Corp uses Ansible Automation Platform extensively to manage their edge ecosystem across multiple regions.
+In this challenge, we’ll review their installation, learn more about mesh worker node types and explore controller instances and instance groups.

 ##### ⏰ Estimated time to complete: *10 minutes*

-In this challenge, we’ll review their installation, learn more about mesh worker node types and explore controller instances and instance groups.

 >**❗️ Note**
 >
 >* Perform all tasks in the _Controller_ tab located at the top-left of your browser.
->* If required, log into the automation controller using the provided credentials.
+>* If required, log into automation controller using the provided credentials.
 >* You can expand the images by clicking on them for a closer look.

 ☑️ First task - ACME Corp automation mesh overview